I-TECH-UW/CASI/README.md

 #### Generate Truststore

-Run  `openssl pkcs12 -export -nokeys -in apache-selfsigned.crt -out truststore `
+Run  `sudo openssl pkcs12 -export -nokeys -in apache-selfsigned.crt -out truststore `

 *** Set Truststore password, Sure to remember your truststore password, you will need it later **